Church Slavonic in Romania

-Church Slavonic was the main language used for administrative (until the 16th century) and liturgical purposes (until the 17th century) by the Romanian principalities, being still occasionally used in the Orthodox Church until the early 18th century.
+Church Slavonic was the principal administrative and liturgical language of the medieval Romanian principalities of Wallachia and Moldavia.
+Its adoption reflected the strong cultural and political influence of the various Slavic states neighbouring the principalities, particularly the Second Bulgarian Empire.
+From the 14th to the 16th centuries, most official charters, chronicles, and religious texts were produced in Slavonic, even though the local population continued to speak Romanian in daily life.
+Beginning in the 16th century, Romanian gradually replaced Slavonic in official documents and eventually became the dominant language of administration and worship, although the language would continue to be written in the Cyrillic alphabet until the mid-19th century.

 Characteristics

 The language, while based on Church Slavonic, was influenced by the Slavic languages used by surrounding peoples.
-The most important influences were from Middle and Modern Bulgarian, with some smaller influences from Serbian (in Wallachia) and Russian (in Moldavia).
-Starting with the 15th century, the language was also influenced by Romanian language.
+The most important influences were from Bulgarian, with influences from Serbian (in Wallachia) and Russian (in Moldavia).
+Starting with the 15th century, the language began to be influenced by the Romanian language.

 Usage

 After the Slavic migrations, Slavonic became the liturgical language of the Eastern Orthodox Church in present-day Romania, under the influence of the South Slavic feudal states.
 The exact timing of this change happened is not known, but it was probably in the 10th century.
 While the language was not understood by most Romanians, it was a language known by the bishops, the monks, some of the priests, the clerks, the merchants, the boyars and the Prince.

 Church Slavonic was also used as a literary language, for example in chronicles, story-books, law codexes (known as pravila), property documents (hrisov), decrees of the voivodes or boyars, diplomatic correspondence and sometimes even in private letters.
 It also led to an integration of the written Romanian culture into the Slavic culture of the neighbours.